 Standardization of data is a major important step that is required for machine learning algorithms to give good results.
 There are different scaling functions present in the preprocessing module of sci-kit learn.
 If data is not scaled and is passed to the algorithm the result might be wrong due to wrongly distributed data.

-Different functions that are used by algorithms to learn to assume that all the desired features are centered as zero and also their variance is in the same structure.
+Different functions are used by algorithms to learn to assume that all the desired features are centred as zero and also their variance is in the same structure.
 If any of the features have a higher proportion than all other features it may dominate the function for learning algorithm and does not allow learning from other features as required.

-a) Scale : present in the pre-processing module gives a fast and effective way to do this operation on a single array-like data:
+a) Scale: present in the pre-processing module gives a fast and effective way to do this operation on a single array-like data:

 X= np.array([[ 1, -1, 3],